With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 As mentioned, social media checks can delve into a legal gray area in many jurisdictions.
 For example, many states have outright banned employers from requesting social media information from an employee.
 Asking an employer for usernames or passwords is often prohibited, as well as requesting the employee accept a friend or follow a request, or asking the employee to change their privacy settings to allow the employer to openly view the applicant’s profile are all illegal in most states.

-Despite these laws, it is still technically speaking legal to search for an applicant’s social media profile and view it if possible.
+Despite these laws, it is still technically legal to search for an applicant’s social media profile and view it if possible.
 However, even this poses several legal issues for the employer as they might accidentally learn information about the applicant that the applicant has a legal right to keep private.
 Looking at an applicant’s social media profile will likely reveal information such as their gender identity, sexual orientation, religion, political affiliations, and more.
 All of this poses a major legal risk to the employer.

-The majority of employers that perform social media checks generally do it through paying the costs of a background check for a background search company that can closely adhere to the laws surrounding these kinds of checks and take the liability away from the employer.
+The majority of employers that perform social media checks generally do it by paying the costs of a background check for a background search company that can closely adhere to the laws surrounding these kinds of checks and take the liability away from the employer.
 Still, in states with social media check laws, like Tennessee, a private social media profile is still an effective roadblock.

-How Far Back Do Pre Employment Background Checks Go?
+How Far Back Do Pre-Employment Background Checks Go?

 Most pre-employment background checks can go as far back as the state allows for criminal information.
 Education verification, employment verification, and others have no time limits whatsoever when it comes to how far back they can go.